Template iterations of quadratic maps and hybrid Mandelbrot sets: Structure of fixed-map Mandelbrot sets

-One potential direction to pursue would be to analyze the topological structure of the graph of the accumulation map.
-In particular, we can investigate the frequency of plateaus of different lengths; for ``devil's staircase'' type graphs, this dependence follows a power law.
-In Figure~\ref{devil}, we represent this dependence for the same $(c_0,c_1)$ parameter pairs for which the accumulation maps are shown in Figure~\ref{combs}.
-For fixed $N=20$, we consider all possible plateau lengths $1 \leq l \leq 2^N$.
-For each $l$, we denote by $s(l)$ the number of all plateaux with length $l$.
+To better understand the topological structure of accumulation map graphs, we analyzed the frequency of plateaus of different lengths.
+In Figure~\ref{devil}, we represent this frequency for the same $(c_0,c_1)$ parameter pairs for which the accumulation maps are shown in Figure~\ref{combs}.
+For fixed $N=20$, we consider all possible plateau lengths $1/l$, with $1 \leq l \leq 2^N$.
+For each $l$, we denote by $s(l)$ the number of all plateaux with length $1/l$.
+A natural question is whether the distribution of plateaux exhibits the power law behavior characteristic to a ``devil's staircase'' (i.e., the number of plateaux of a certain length decreases with the length as a power function, or equivalently as a linear function if the variables are considered in the log-log form).
 In the two figure panels, we represent $\log(s+1)$ versus $\log(l)$ (one was added to $s$ in order to avoid getting an undefined value for lengths which are not represented).
-While the value of $N$ used for both plots is $N=20$ (making it too small to extrapolate the behavior as $N \to \infty$), the plots are reminiscent of log-log linear behavior.
-In future work, we can explore computationally the structure of these plots for higher values of $N$, as well as for a more complex version of the accumulation map, considering orbits of all critical points (that appear at all steps in the iteration sequence).
+While our log-log plots for finite $N$ appear to be reminiscent of linear behavior (with large variations around a decreasing linear trend), the value ($N=20$) used for these plots is too small to unequivocally extrapolate to linear behavior as $N \to \infty$.
+In future work, we can explore numerically the structure of these plots for higher values of $N$, as well as for a more complex version of the accumulation map, considering orbits of all critical points (that appear at all steps in the iteration sequence).

-A related direction of potential interest is to study the topological structure of the fixed-map Mandelbrot set $\psi({\cal M}_{c_0,c_1})$, as the parameters $c_0$ and $c_1$ are begin varied.
-In the following section, we examine an easier dependence: that of the value $\phi_{c_0,c_1}(1)$ on the complex parameter pair $(c_0,c_1)$.
+A related direction of potential interest is to study the topological structure of the fixed-map Mandelbrot set $\psi({\cal M}_{c_0,c_1})$, as the parameters $c_0$ and $c_1$ are both varied.
+In the following section, we examine an easier dependence: that of the end value $\phi_{c_0,c_1}(1)$ on the complex parameter pair $(c_0,c_1)$.